Last Updated on November 17, 2023 by Electricalvolt

 - Inductive conductivity meters are also called toroidal conductivity meters or electrodeless conductivity meters.

-- Inductive conductivity meters consist of 2 metal coils that are present inside a corrosion-resistant casing (usually plastic).
+- Inductive conductivity meters consist of 2 metal coils inside a corrosion-resistant casing (usually plastic).

-- Out of 2 coils, one is the drive coil which generates alternating voltage and the other is receiving coil.
+- Out of 2 coils, one is the drive coil, which generates alternating voltage, and the other is the receiving coil.

 - The construction is like that of a transformer.
-The only difference is here the solution whose conductivity is to be measured behaves like a core.
+The only difference is that the solution whose conductivity is to be measured behaves like a core.

-- The voltage produced from the drive coil induces a voltage in receiving coil and the current starts flowing in proportion to the conductivity of the solution.
+- The voltage produced from the drive coil induces a voltage in the receiving coil, and the current starts flowing in proportion to the conductivity of the solution.

-- Inductive conductivity meters work only with the solutions whose conductivity is more than 15 micro Siemen / centimeters.
+- Inductive conductivity meters work only with solutions whose conductivity is more than 15 micro Siemens/centimeters.

 Applications of conductivity measurement

 - Hardness measurement in laundries.